jara001/f1tenth-rules/rules.md

 ## 2.2 Track & racing environment

-The competition will take place in the [Czech Institute of Informatics, Robotics and Cybernetics](http://ciirc.cvut.cz).
+The competition will take place in the [Pennsylvania Convetion Center](https://www.paconvention.com/).
 The characteristics of the environment where the track will be built are:

 1. The surface is flat and reflective.
 Therefore, LiDAR beams may reflect from the ground and measure the surrounding area rather than the ground.
 Similarly, depth cameras have problems with proper ground detection.
 2. The room is surrounded by windows and “glass walls”.
 The windows will be covered by non-transparent material up to 50 cm from the ground to improve the perception.
 The room is bright, and the Sun can shine into it.
-3. The track border is constructed from two air pipes of 13 cm diameters, placed on top of each other.
-They are made from aluminium and metal, secured with plastic holders.
+3. The track border is constructed from one air pipes of 33 cm diameters.
+They are made from aluminium and metal, secured with plastic/wodden holders.
 Keep in mind that there can be a gap between the pipes through which the LiDAR beams can pass.
 4. The track will fit into the area of size 28.5×11 m.
+5. The track can be mapped in either the training sessions on each day or in the qualification session of each team.
+We are not providing a dedicated time slot for teams to map the track.
+Since many teams using SLAM algorithm or vision-based localization techniques, a dedicated **Map Creation** or **Mapping** session is not provided for the teams.

 ## 2.3 Inspection